junaid4jamil/e-commerce-hackathon/README.md

 ![Shopco Screenshot](/public/images/coverSS.png)

-# SHOP.CO - E-Commerce Clothing Website 🛍️ by Future-Rafay
+# SHOP.CO - E-Commerce Clothing Website 🛍️ by Muhammad Jamil

 SHOP.CO is a modern e-commerce platform that helps users find clothes that match their style.
 Built with sleek UI/UX and a responsive design, the platform ensures a seamless shopping experience.